mech/Notes/HR/jobline.md

 **Why focusing on UI can boost productivity!**

+If you take a look at the FileMaker UI, it is very compressed and compact, like bloomberg-style.
+But it is what the recruiter is familiar with.
+And they won't want to trade that for a more clean with many whitespace kind of UI.
+Or UI that require them to page through from screen to screen even if the screen is easy to use and do a single thing which supposedly is a good thing.
+But to recruiter having everything in one screen is good.

 **Jobline is a simple app.
 Don’t overcomplicate it.**

 **What is your organization VALUE STREAM**